-- Inadequate intakes were defined as the situation where 3% or more of the whole population or two sub-population groups have an intake of a vitamin or mineral at a level below the Estimated Average Requirement (EAR)1.
-Six vitamins and minerals could not be assessed on the basis of inadequacy as they had no EAR (beta-carotene, biotin, pantothenic acid, chromium, manganese) or because dietary intake data was not available for this assessment (molybdenum). - A level of deficiency was established for a vitamin or mineral if there was scientific evidence to show that clinical or sub-clinical deficiency states were prevalent in Australian and New Zealand populations.
+- Inadequate intakes were defined as the situation where 3% or more of the whole population or two sub-population groups have an intake of a vitamin or mineral at a level below the Estimated Average Requirement (EAR). - Six vitamins and minerals could not be assessed on the basis of inadequacy as they had no EAR (beta-carotene, biotin, pantothenic acid, chromium, manganese) or because dietary intake data were not available for this assessment (molybdenum).
+In all cases of a nutritional need based on inadequacy, one of the subgroups with >3% of its intakes below the EAR covered ages representative of the target population for formulated beverages (20-39 years).